 - Net Income

 There is no scope for you to decide about including your spouse’s name.
-It is compulsory to include the status and name once you get married in the tax year filling the form.
-Now that you have changed your marital status, you have an opportunity to include the ‘coupled return’ option if you want to.
+It is mandatory to include your status and name once you get married in the tax year when filling out the form.
+Now that you have changed your marital status, you can include the ‘coupled return’ option if you want to.

 Otherwise, you will receive your tax return separately from your partner.